Aryss/LSpec/README.md

-A spectating mutator for UT2004 Duel events.
+zA spectating mutator for UT2004 Duel events.
 Provides a modern interface for streaming, with extra data that original game does not provide.

 Demo from a slightly earlier version: